leorrose/Facial-Expression-Recognition/README.md

 This project was created with <b> Python(3.8.7), tensorflow, keras, streamlit, pandas, numpy and more libraries</b>.

+For face detection we used Haar-cascade detection from OpenCV.

 ## Project Research

 In order to understand the steps and what we did you are welcome to look at [the research jupyter notebook](https://github.com/leorrose/Social-Network-Facial-Expression-Recognition/blob/main/Facial_Expression_Recognition.ipynb).